NOAR PRIVACY NOTICE FOR RESEARCH PARTICIPANTS

 University of ManchesterPseudonymised research data (including results from analysis of your blood sample, DNA and genetic data)1.To carry out data analysis.
 2. To link your questionnaire and clinical data with data you have provided to one or both of the following Manchester sponsored studies if you have taken part and given permission for the linkage: a) Rheumatoid Arthritis and Methotrexate Study (RAMS) b) Manchester Arthritis Registry (BSBRBR-RA).

 NHS EnglandNHS number; date of birth, sex, district level postcode (e.g NR1, NR10), unique NOAR IDTo obtain information about you if you i) were admitted to hospital ii) should die.
-If you agree to the NOAR team obtaining health information about you from NHS England, we will provide NHS England with these identifiers - this is to enable NHS England to correctly identify data that pertains to you.
-The data obtained from NHS England maybe linked to other data we collect about you (i.e., your questionnaire data, data from your medical records and sample data) and used for ongoing analysis.
+If you agree to the NOAR team obtaining health information about you from NHS England, we will provide NHS England with these identifiers to enable NHS England to correctly identify data that pertains to you.
+The information received may be linked with other NOAR data (e.g. questionnaires, clinical records, sample data) for ongoing research analysis.

-European Prospective Investigation into Cancer (EPIC)NHS number; date of birth, sex, district level postcode (e.g. NR1, NR15)unique NOAR ID.If you have taken part in the EPIC study and agree to the NOAR team obtaining information about you from EPIC, we will provide these identifiers so that the data pertaining to you is correctly identified.
+European Prospective Investigation into Cancer (EPIC)NHS number; date of birth, sex, district level postcode (e.g. NR1, NR15)unique NOAR ID.If you have taken part in the EPIC study and agree to the NOAR team obtaining information about you from EPIC, these identifiers will be used to accurately identify and obtain data about you from EPIC for approved linkage with NOAR data.

 Local Authority responsible for adult social careFirst and last name, year of birth, district level postcode (e.g NR1, NR15), unique NOAR IDIf you agree to the NOAR team obtaining social care information about you from the local authority, we will provide these identifiers to enable the local authority to correctly identify data that pertains to you.
 The data obtained will be used to validate the information you give us and to help health and social care planning for the future.

-Be Part of Research Volunteering Service (BPORVS)First and last name, email addressFor those study participants who were referred via Be Part of Research; UEA will provide information to Be Part of Research to confirm who has signed up to the study.
-This is for the purpose of ensuring you will not be recontacted about this study again, or other related research that you may have become ineligible to take part in.
+Be Part of Research Volunteering Service (BPORVS)First and last name, email addressFor participants referred via Be Part of Research; UEA will confirm with BPORVS who has joined the study to ensure you are not recontacted about this or other related studies you may no longer be eligible for.

 DATA PROCESSORS

-We will only share data necessary and proportionate to the research being undertaken and follow best practice in data management.
-We will not share any information that directly identifies you.
+We will only share data necessary and proportionate to the specific research purpose, and we will never share any information that directly identifies you.

 HOW LONG WILL WE KEEP YOUR INFORMATION